-The Business Risk Committee (BRC) monitors (on an ongoing basis) and discusses (on a quarterly basis) whether the financial and non-financial risks are adequately managed.
+The Business Risk Committee (BRC) monitors on an ongoing basis and discusses on a quarterly basis whether the financial and non-financial risks are adequately managed.
 If a risk profile exceeds the appetite, the BRC decides on actions to be taken. a.s.r. health supplementary performs comprehensive risk management to increase financial and non-financial, (operational) robustness.
 The risk control framework for internal control of processes and procedures is based on a risk-based approach.
 The key risks and key controls are identified annually, and defined and evaluated by the management of a.s.r. health supplementary.
 The effectiveness of the key controls is tested and reviewed periodically.

-Performing annually the Strategic Risk Analysis (SRA), the Own Risk and Solvency Assessments (ORSA), information security assessments of systems, assessments of outsourced services, monitoring operational incidents and project risk assessments is also an important part of risk management.
+Performing annually the Strategic Risk Analysis (SRA), the Own Risk and Solvency Assessments (ORSA), information security assessments of systems, assessments of outsourced services, monitoring operational incidents and project risk assessments are also important parts of risk management.
 Products and services and accompanying customer information undergo an internal 'Product Approval and Review Process (PARP)'.

-In 2022, internal control of processes and procedures with regard to customer due diligence surveys, cybersecurity, adequate supplier risk management and the elaboration of national agreements and regulations with regard to the COVID-19 pandemic received extra attention.
+In 2023, internal control of processes and procedures with regard to customer due diligence surveys, cybersecurity, adequate supplier risk management and the elaboration of national agreements and regulations with regard to the COVID-19 pandemic received extra attention.
+In 2023, Identity and Access Management to the main systems and the Risk Control Matrix (RCM) for a.s.r. health received extra attention and improvements were implemented.
 Frequent consultation with internal and external cybersecurity experts take place in order to optimise the risk management process and to anticipate on developments and new cybersecurity threats.